dreamcatcher-tech/network/Inbox/2024-07-08 0852 statecharts in HAL.md

 Seems best to stick to plain text.

 It shouldn't need hugely complex systems, since it is for every day people to understand it.
 Should be enough to describe the CRM company, at least.

+"Triad" as the name to represent a file location by path, branch, and commit